“Kiss your life. Accept it, just as it is. Today. Now. So that those moments of happiness you’re waiting for don’t pass you by.” ~ Philip Bosman

 © Jojie Alcantara 2008

 As we grow older and supposedly wiser, the notion of good old romance is overcome with reality, cloaked with cynicism, marred by distrust, encouraged by television and the media.
-Such a scene, or young people just holding hands for example, would elicit snide remarks from my friends like, “Wait till you two get married,” or in the case of my spinster friend who snarls in a whisper, “Oh that’s just in the beginning… he will eventually leave you for someone younger!”
+Such a scene is scoffed at.
+Young people just holding hands for example, would elicit snide remarks from my friends like, “wait till you marry,” or in the case of my spinster friend who snarls in a whisper, “Oh that’s just in the beginning… he will eventually leave you for someone younger!”
 Ouch.

 How better it is to just let go in wild abandon for a splitting moment, and own it without excuses.
 How nicer it is to come across such a physical gesture of emotion in public, and we say, “oh how sweet”, but really mean it.